Israel025/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 ** The 6-create_local_variable script creates a new local variable.
 Name: BEST  Value: School.

 ** The 7-create_global_variable script creates a new global variable.
-Name: BEST  Value: School
+Name: BEST  Value: School.

+** The 8-true_knowledge script prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line.